Published On: Jun 13 2011 10:56:51 AM CDTUpdated On: Feb 19 2016 01:00:00 AM CST

 Michael J. Fox's (on right) conservative character, Alex P. Keaton, ended up becoming a central part of the show.
 Fox won three Emmys for his work.

 Fox later became a superstar after the runaway success of the "Back to the Future" trilogy.
 He went on to star in other movies such as "Teen Wolf," "The Secret of My Success," "Bright Lights, Big City," "Doc Hollywood" and "The Frighteners" and then starred in the sitcom "Spin City" from 1996 to 2001.
 He was diagnosed with Parkinson's disease in 1991 and semi-retired from acting after leaving "Spin City."
 However, after making a return to acting by playing recurring characters on the TV shows "Boston Legal," "Rescue Me" and "The Good Wife," he scored his own sitcom, "The Michael J. Fox Show," loosely based on his life.
 However, the show was canceled after 22 episodes and he's since returned to his "The Good Wife" role.
 He's also now an activist for research toward finding a cure for Parkinson's.

 Justine Bateman (on right) played Mallory Keaton, who was often portrayed as an airhead and was fodder for jokes by Alex.

 Bateman has made many TV guest appearances, including on her brother Jason Bateman's show, "Arrested Development."
-She has also recently appeared as a guest star on shows such as "Modern Family," "Criminal Minds: Suspect Behavior," "Private Practice," "Psych," "Californication" and "Desperate Housewives."
+Between 2008 and 2013 she also appeared as a guest star on shows such as "Modern Family," "Criminal Minds: Suspect Behavior," "Private Practice," "Psych," "Californication" and "Desperate Housewives."
 For a while she ran a production and consulting company named SECTION 5, but in the fall of 2012 enrolled in computer science courses at UCLA.
 She is scheduled to graduate in the spring of 2016 with a degree in digital management and computer science.

 Tina Yothers (at left) played Jennifer Keaton, Alex and Mallory's younger sister and the baby of the show until Andrew, played by Brian Bonsall, was born.